mhorpheus/test/DFIR-Threat-Intel.md

 ### Definition of RE Analysis Levels
  **Level 0** - Automated sandbox run
- For people who don't have access to the sandbox or just want runs with no context.
+Normally, you should proceed with [Sandbox self service](#Sandbox) approach described below.
+This is a legacy option, left for people who don't have access to the sandbox or just want runs with no context.
 Output is a link to sandbox run or other output from tools in the JIRA ticket.
-In all other cases, do not submit a L0 ticket, but proceed with [Sandbox self service](#Sandbox) approach described below.

 **Level 1** - Quick Triage Report
 Leverage automation and dynamic analysis to pull out tactical information to support an investigation or extract indicators without an in-depth explanation.
 Tactical indicators returned in the ticket or in a report only if requested.
 This should be a first step output for any IR engagement request.